 IFRS 13 'Fair Value Measurement' establishes a fair value hierarchy, which segregates the valuation technique's inputs and/or assumptions used to measure the fair value of financial instruments.
 The hierarchy prioritises unadjusted quoted prices in active markets for identical assets or liabilities (level 1).
-The lowest priority is given to measures involving significant unobservable inputs or inputs (level 3 measures).
+The lowest priority is given to significant inputs with unobservable data (level 3 measures).
 The three levels of the fair value hierarchy are as follows:

-- Level 1: inputs are quoted (unadjusted) prices in active markets for identical assets and liabilities that the Bank can access at the measurement date.

-- Level 2: inputs other than quoted prices included in Level 1, which can be observed directly or indirectly for assets or liabilities.
+- Level 1: inputs are quoted (unadjusted) prices in active markets for identical assets and liabilities that the Bank can access at the measurement date. - Level 2: inputs other than quoted prices included in Level 1, which can be observed directly or indirectly for assets or liabilities.